menu icon

 Ingredients

-• 1 cup rolled oats gluten-free certified
+• 1 cups rolled oats gluten-free certified if needed

 Instructions